pyusb/pyusb/docs/tutorial.rst

 --------------------------

 USB devices after connected must be configured through a few standard requests.
-When I got started to study USB_ spec, I found myself confused with descriptors, configurations, interfaces, alternate settings, transfer types and all this stuff...
+When I started to study USB_ spec, I found myself confused with descriptors, configurations, interfaces, alternate settings, transfer types and all this stuff...
 And worst, you cannot simply ignore them, a device does not work without setting a configuration, even if it has just one!
 PyUSB tries to make your life as easy as possible.
-For example, after getting your device object, one of the first things you need to do before communicating with it is issueing a ``set_configuration`` request.
-The parameter for this request is the ``bConfigurationValue`` of the configuration you are interested in.
+For example, after getting your device object, one of the first things you need to do before communicating with it is issuing a ``set_configuration`` request.
+The parameter for this request is the ``bConfigurationValue`` of the configuration you are interested on.
-Most devices has no more than one configuration, and tracking the configuration value to use is annoying (although most code I have seem simply hardcode it).
+Most devices has no more than one configuration, and tracking the configuration value to use is annoying (although most code I have seem simply hardcodes it).
-Therefore, in PyUSB, you can just issue a ``set_configuration`` call with no parameters.
+Therefore, in PyUSB, you can just issue a ``set_configuration`` call with no arguments.
 In this case, it will set the first configuration found (if your device has just one, you don't need to worry about the configuration value at all).
-For example, let's imagine you have a device with one configuration descriptor with its bConfigurationValue field equals to 5 [#]_, the following ways bellow will work equally::
+For example, let's imagine you have a device with one configuration descriptor with its bConfigurationValue field equals to 5 [#]_, the following calls bellow will work equally::

     >>> dev.set_configuration(5)